 3 – Gestational Diabetes in pregnant women without previous history of Diabetes.

 Whatever the type of Diabetes, the earlier the condition is diagnosed and treated, the better it is.
-Daily practice of Yoga, pranayama, Meditation along with medication and Diet modifications helps manage and overcome Diabetes.
+Daily practice of Yoga poses, pranayama, Meditation along with medication and Diet modifications helps manage and overcome Diabetes.

 Yoga Asana useful for Diabetes cure are those which bring about a stretch and twist in lower thoracic and upper lumbar region, where pancreas is located.
 These yoga asana are believed to increase the blood supply, massage the organs, activate its cells and thereby cause an increase in secretion of insulin; reducing high blood sugar.